ardislu/static-encrypt/README.md

 Like [staticrypt](https://github.com/robinmoisson/staticrypt) but uses the modern [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) instead of `crypto-js`.

+See [static-encrypt-cli](https://github.com/ardislu/static-encrypt-cli) for a Rust CLI companion to this tool.

 ## How to decrypt the encrypted content string manually

 1. Import the `decrypt` function provided in `/decrypt.js`: